 Transferring information outside New Zealand

-We might need to transfer the personal information we collect about you to countries outside of New Zealand in order to perform our contract with you.
+We might need to transfer the personal information we collect about you to countries outside of New Zealand in order to perform our recruitment services for you.

 To ensure that your personal information receives an adequate level of protection we have put in place appropriate measures to ensure that your personal information is treated by third parties outside of NZ in a way that is consistent with and which respects NZ law on data protection: If you require further information about our protective measures, you can request it from our DPO.